smeghead/php-class-diagram/README.md

 # php-class-diagram

-read php source and output PlantUML file.
+A CLI tool that parses the PHP source directory and outputs PlantUML scripts.

 ## How to execute